shaunsmith/functionslab/6-Container-as-Function.md

 }
 ```

-Like all Node.js functions using the Fn Node FDK we include it as a dependency
+Like with all Node.js functions, we include the Fn Node FDK as a dependency
 along with the "tmp" module for temporary file utilities and "imagemagick" for
 image processing.